Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Experiments

 \section{Experiments}

-We evaluate the effectiveness of PKeX-Shapley for product-kernel methods through a series of experiments conducted on a 24-core machine with 16GB RAM and an RTX4000 GPU.
-We further provide the experimental setups, training procedure, and extra experiments in Appendix \ref{apx:experiments}.
+We demonstrate the effectiveness of PKeX-Shapley for product-kernel methods through a series of experiments conducted on a 24-core machine with 16GB RAM.
+We further provide the experimental setups, training procedure, and extra experiments in Appendix~\ref{apx:experiments}, including a feature selection case study using HSIC (Appendix~\ref{apx:hsic exp}).